dotSlashJack/covid-risk-meter/README.md

 # Covid Risk Meter Code

-Support and backend code for https://tmrpa.org/covid-wc, developed for the City of Reno Public Health Emergency Advisory Board
+Support and backend code for covidriskmeter.org, developed for the City of Reno Public Health Emergency Advisory Board

+&#x1F534;
+>#
+>**WARNING:** The most recent upload is an intermediate step as we prepare for the next generation of the tool.
+The GUI and predictive tool are NOT the finished versions!
+Please also note: the AWS supporting files will be REMOVED in the next version, as we are removing explicit support for this functionality in future versions.
+Plotting functions have been nearly universally disabled in this version, as the current GUI has not added support for the plotting functions yet.
+Our new version will be released no later than January 15th.
+>#
+&#x1F534;

 ### File structure